pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         p2=Fred

     Options:
-      -p, --parameter parameter  Optional multiple method parameters of form name=value
+      -p, --parameter PARAMETERNAME=VALUE
+                                      Specify a method input parameter with its value.
+May be specified multiple times.
+                                      Default: No input parameters.
-      -n, --namespace <name>     Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                      Show this message and exit.

 .. _`pywbemcli class references --help`: